The solvability of consensus in iterated models extended with safe-consensus: Introduction

 Afek, Gafni and Lieber~\cite{yehudagafni} introduced \emph{safe-consensus}, which seemed to be a synchronization primitive much weaker than consensus.
 The validity requirement becomes: if the first process to invoke the task returns before any other process invokes it, then it outputs its input; otherwise, when there is concurrency, the consensus output can be arbitrary, not even the input of any process.
 In any case, all processes must agree on the same output value.
 Trivially, consensus implements safe-consensus.
 Surprisingly, they proved that the converse is also true, by presenting a wait-free implementation of consensus using safe-consensus black-boxes and read/write registers.
 Why is it then, that safe-consensus seems a much weaker synchronization primitive?

-{\bf Our Results.} We show that while consensus and safe-consensus are wait-free equivalent, any wait-free implementation of consensus for $n$ processes requires $\binom{n}{2}$ safe-consensus black-boxes, and this bound is tight.
+{\bf Our Results.} We show that while consensus and safe-consensus are wait-free equivalent, any wait-free implementation of consensus for $n$ processes in an iterated model (with the appropriate order of snapshot and safe-consensus operations) requires $\binom{n}{2}$ safe-consensus black-boxes, and this bound is tight.

 Our main result is the lower bound.
-It uses connectivity arguments based on subgraphs of \emph{Johnson graphs}, and an intricate combinatorial and bivalency argument, that yields a detailed bound on how many safe-consensus objects of each type (fan-in) are used by the implementation protocol.
+It uses connectivity arguments based on subgraphs of \emph{Johnson graphs}, and an intricate combinatorial and bivalency argument, that yields a detailed bound on how many safe-consensus objects of each type (i.e., which processes and how many processes invoke a safe-consensus object) are used by the implementation protocol.
 For the upper bound, we present a simple protocol, based on the new \emph{$g$-2coalitions-consensus} task, which may be of independent interest\footnote{These results appeared for the first time in the Proceedings of the 21st International Colloquium on Structural Information and Communication Complexity \cite{powersafeconsensusconderajsbaum}.}.

 We develop our results in an iterated model of computation~\cite{rajsbaum2010iterated}, where the processes repeatedly: write their information to a (fresh) shared array, invoke (fresh) safe-consensus boxes and snapshot the contents of the shared array.